 But, do I need an attorney to separate from my spouse?

 The typical answer is no. Because there is nothing legal that needs to happen just yet, you don’t need to see a lawyer.
-Will talking to a lawyer make you feel a little better?
+Will talking to one of our awesome divorce lawyers make you feel a little better?
 Probably.
 It can help to answer some questions about the “unknown,” but it isn’t 100% necessary.
 You need to decide what is best for you and sometimes, information can help.
-If you have questions about the separation period, feel free to email us at firstname.lastname@example.org and we will be happy to help set you up with a consultation to discuss the specifics of your separation.
+If you have questions about the separation period, feel free to email us at email@example.com and we will be happy to help set you up with a consultation to discuss the specifics of your separation.

 For immediate information, check out our blog posts about Divorce.